alec-david/SalesforceAntAutomation/combineAntPackages/README.md

-I hosted a version of this tool here: https://alec-david.github.io/CombineAntPackages
+Use a live version of this tool here: https://alec-david.github.io/CombineAntPackages

-It is easy and inuitive to use and can be used to quickly generate a combined package.

 To use locally: